actualbudget/docs/docs/advanced/bank-sync.md

 ![](/static/img/connecting-your-bank/connecting-your-bank-04.png)

-4. Clicking Link bank in browser will redirect you to a new tab to grant access to your bank for Nordigen
+4. Clicking Link bank in browser will redirect you to a new tab to grant access to your bank for GoCardless

 ![](/static/img/connecting-your-bank/connecting-your-bank-05.png)